MyPureCloud/developer-center-blog/source/2023-02-06-automating-development-of-genesys-chatbots/index.md

 category: 6
 ---

 OVO Tech uses automation to ensure quality is maintained.
 They aim to reduce the feedback loop when developing chatbots.
-A short feedback loop means that OVU quickly adapts to customers' responses.
+A short feedback loop means that OVO Tech quickly adapts to customers' responses.
 This article explains the automation pipeline process.

 ![Diagram of the pipeline annotated with technologies relevant to each step](annotated-pipeline.png)